110922881/MFDFNet/README.md

 > **Note**
 > We will open-source the full MFDENet code soon.
-> For now, you can preview the network architecture and GC10-DET comparison results below.
+> Currently, we provide both the visualization results and the model architecture diagram.

 ---